rohitsunilsharma2000/karate-cucumber-junit-spring3x/README-V2.1.md

 ## 📌 Use Case

-**This online forum system shall be used in community-driven applications where users interact through threads, posts, private messages, and social features.
-The system provides tools for discussion management, real-time messaging, moderation, user engagement, and content discovery, making it ideal for:**
+**This Spring Boot microservice handles support tickets, live chat, and email follow-ups.
+It provides an efficient solution for managing customer support requests, enabling real-time communication between users and support agents, while automating follow-up processes to ensure timely responses.**

 ## 📌 Prompt Title

-**Spring Boot Online Forum System with Moderation, Messaging, and Community Features**
+**Spring Boot Microservice for Support Tickets, Live Chat, and Email Follow-Ups**

 ## 📋 High-Level Description

-Develop a full-featured online forum system using Spring Boot that supports:
+Develop a Spring Boot microservice that manages support tickets, live chat, and automated email follow-ups.
+The service will handle:

+- User and agent authentication with role-based access (Admin, Agent, Customer)
-- User registration and profile management
+- Ticket creation, status updates, and attachment management
-- Thread creation and discussion posts
-- User moderation (ban/delete post/thread)
-- Real-time private messaging with WebSocket
+- Live chat functionality with real-time messaging via WebSocket
+- Automated email notifications for ticket updates, new assignments, and reminders
+- Integration of role-based permissions for agents and admins to manage tickets
-- Notification system for events like new messages or replies
+- Real-time notifications for users and agents about ticket updates or new messages
-- Follow system for users
-- Search functionality for threads and users
+- Efficient handling of ticket priority and escalation
+- Comprehensive exception handling and logging for auditing purposes
+- Scalability to handle increasing numbers of support tickets and user interactions

 ---